 Kamen Rider OOO: episodes #23-24.
 Sakura is tempted by a Yummy because she doesn't want to be "ugly", which is shown by wearing a lab coat, thick-rimmed glasses, and covering her hair.
-It was blatantly obvious that she was attractive under all that and it was just covered up.
-Date seems to agree.
+It was obvious that she was attractive under all that and it was just covered up.
+Date agrees.

-Mad Men: Peggy Olson is supposed to be deliberately keeping herself dowdy in order to be taken seriously at work.
-Of course, she's played by the gorgeous Elisabeth Moss.
+Mad Men: Peggy Olson is supposed to be deliberately keeping herself dowdy in order to be taken seriously at work but she's played by the gorgeous Elisabeth Moss.
 The character was also shown gaining weight throughout Season One, presumably for the same reason.
-As we learn in Season Two, though, she was actually pregnant with Pete Campbell's child.
-It should be noted, however, that once Peggy has her "date" with Kurt in season 2 and starts dressing herself more fashionably and wearing her hair differently, the show tends to present this as her harnessing the power of "being a woman" as Bobbie had advised instead of it merely being that it's opening doors for her all on its own.
+As we learn in Season Two, she was actually pregnant with Pete Campbell's child.
+Once Peggy has her "date" with Kurt in season 2 and starts dressing herself more fashionably and wearing her hair differently, the presents this as her harnessing the power of "being a woman" as Bobbie advised.

-Married... with Children: Bud Bundy is depicted as very unattractive and someone that only a woman with no standards would date or have sex with despite being played by the not remotely ugly David Faustino.
 Marcy also came in for a lot of jokes about her looks even though Amanda Bearse was average looking at worst.
 For example, in the episode "The Egg and I", she shows off her body in lingerie; Al screams "I'm blind!
-My eyes, my eyes!" but the studio audience does Wolf Whistles.
+My eyes, my eyes!" but the studio audience Wolf Whistles.

-The Mary Tyler Moore Show: Rhoda Morgenstern, although it was finally inverted in the Season 3 episode "Rhoda the Beautiful".
-When Rhoda got her own show, she was given a supposedly less attractive sister to make sure everyone knew that now that she was the star she was now officially pretty.
+The Mary Tyler Moore Show: Playing with a Trope with Rhonda.
+Because she's not the star she can't outstine the star but in the Season 3 episode "Rhoda the Beautiful" Rhoda got her own show.
+She was given a supposedly less attractive sister to make sure everyone knew that now that she was the star she was now officially pretty.

 The titular character of Miranda.
 She is frequently called "sir", and she cannot for the life of her find a man; while perhaps not conventionally attractive, she is nevertheless average at worst and distinctly feminine-looking.

-NCIS: A weird case where, in a 6th season episode, a young, hot woman's attraction to Gibbs is portrayed as odd, apparently thinking the audience doesn't notice that Gibbs is played by Mark Harmon Who is one of the few people named EW's Sexiest Man of the Year twice, at least back in the eighties.
+NCIS: In a 6th season episode, a young and hot woman's attraction to Gibbs is portrayed as odd.
+Gibbs is played by Mark Harmon who is one of the few people named EW's Sexiest Man of the Year twice.
 Perhaps their confusion stems from his irascible personality, though he can be charming when needed.

 Andy and Michael flirt with a couple of waitresses at a restaurant and attempt to get them to come to a party.
 They show up at the party with two different waitresses, the joke being that the first two refused and they had to settle for supposedly less attractive ones.
 Unfortunately, as co-creator Greg Daniels admitted, poor casting meant the actresses hired were too good looking and the joke fell flat.

-Also averted, in the sense that, on any other show, Kelly would be considered Hollywood Pudgy.
-This is played with when Ryan refers to Kelly as having a little junk in the trunk.
+Also averted.
+On any other show, Kelly would be considered Hollywood Pudgy.
+This is played with when Ryan refers to Kelly as having a little junk in the trunk and Kevin's line.

 Andy: Ladies, if it were up to us, you all would be the fashion models.

-Speaking of The Office, one episode turns into an intense argument about whether Hillary Swank is attractive.
+One episode turns into an intense argument about whether Hilary Swank is attractive.

 A Pocketful of Rye, an ITV adaptation of the Miss Marple story had the supposedly-plain Elaine Fortescue played by the decidedly beautiful Hattie Morahan, looking her best in fashionable clothes and an elaborate hairdo.
 Despite this, the other characters were at pains to point out how unattractive she was.